 It should be noted that CVA gets support from the Charles Koch Institute network (as does TAC).
 But Koch is also supporting the new trans-partisan Quincy Institute.
 This is not a fluke or flirtation.
 The drive to end the wars has become a drumbeat that spans the raucous protests of Code Pink, to the conservative monologues of FOX’s Tucker Carlson.
 Now this $1.5 million campaign hopes to underscore what polls have been saying for years —that veterans who have bore the brunt are more than willing to join the cause.

 about the author

-Kelley Beaucar Vlahos, executive editor, has been writing for TAC for the last decade, focusing on national security, foreign policy, civil liberties and domestic politics.
+Kelley Beaucar Vlahos, executive editor, has been writing for TAC since 2007, focusing on national security, foreign policy, civil liberties and domestic politics.
 She served for 15 years as a Washington bureau reporter for FoxNews.com, and at WTOP News in Washington from 2013-2017 as a writer, digital editor and social media strategist.
 She has also worked as a beat reporter at Bridge News financial wire (now part of Reuters) and Homeland Security Today, and as a regular contributor at Antiwar.com.
 A native Nutmegger, she got her start in Connecticut newspapers, but now resides with her family in Arlington, Va.